Atlas II: Payload fairing

 The Medium variant was not commonly used for Atlas II but was often used in earlier Atlas rockets.
 The Large and Extended fairing options were also later used on the Atlas III and Atlas V rockets.
 For the Atlas V, these fairings were part of the 400-series of that rocket, and a further extended option ("Extra Extended") was available.
 The 4-meter Atlas fairing last flew in 2022.

 Atlas II rockets flying with a Medium fairing could move the most payload to orbit, as that fairing was the lightest.
 Similarly, rockets with Large or Extended fairings suffered slight hits to their payload capacity.

 Versions

-Atlas II was developed from the Atlas I and was available in 3 versions.
+Atlas II was developed into three versions.

 Atlas II

 The original Atlas II was based on the Atlas I and its predecessors.
 Its lengthened propellant tanks and improved electronics over the Atlas I offered better performance.
 It was designed to work as part of the US Air Force's Medium Launch Vehicle II program.
 This version flew between 1991 and 1998.